myozin-kyaw/flutter/weather_app/README.md

 - Weather application is my second project while learning flutter.
 - During this project, I have a chance to know that
-    - How to place widget in Row with Horizontal Scrolling,
+    - How to place widget in Row with Horizontal Scrolling
-    - How to place widget in Row with Vertical Scrolling,
+    - How to place widget in Row with Vertical Scrolling
-    - Flutter Theme Dart and Light,
+    - Flutter Theme Dart and Light
     - How to bind Weather API in my project and
     - How to rerender API